shesek/bcash-instadump/README.md

 - Multi-signature support (currently only `p2pkh` scripts are supported)

+- Connect to the Tor control port to change circuits (`NEWNYM` signal) between address lookups in `bcash-utxo`.

 - Tests (there aren't any! :scream::scream:)

 - Have any other cool ideas?
 [Let me know!](https://github.com/shesek/bcash-instadump/issues/new)